Soul Calibur 2

 capture animation.
 The authentic and innovative weapon styles

-are dead-on and really make the characters stand out.
+are dead-on and really allows each individual character to stand out.

 The samurai, Mitsurugi, can look like